moondial-pal/coin_flip/README.md

-from pathlib import Path

-readme_content = """# 🎲 Coin Flip App
+# 🎲 Coin Flip App

 This is a basic command-line Python game that simulates flipping a coin and betting on the result.
 It was one of the first Python apps I built, and it helped me learn about functions, conditionals, and handling user input.